What is an Open Fit Hearing Aid?

 Individuals with hearing loss have specific needs, and the variety of hearing aids present on the market will be able to accommodate these needs.
 You need to be comfortable with your hearing aid and happy to use them, it’s best to consult with your nearest hearing healthcare professional to see if the open-fit hearing aid will suit your needs.

-Lexie Hearing offers the Lexie Lumen hearing aid that is available at a price you can afford.
-Are you curious to find out of Lexies are the hearing aids for you?
+Lexie Hearing offers a variety of hearing aids at a price you can afford.
+Are you curious to find out if Lexie hearing aids are right for you?
 Visit the Lexie Hearing website to find out everything you need to know about Lexie.